plexypay/docs-portal/docs/online_payments/accept_payments/api.md

 You can add moto(nullable boolean) property to the request payload.
 By setting up it to true you mark you transaction as MOTO transaction, available values `[true, false, null]`, `null` and `false` means the same.

 ## SCA Exemption
 You can add scaExemption(nullable string) property to the request payload to mark your transaction “Sca Exemptioned”.
-Available values: `[ “low_value“, null ]`.
+Available values: `[ 'low_value', null ]`.
 Null values means that transaction is not marked as 'SCA exemption'

 ## Mixing up MOTO and Sca Exemption in one transaction
-MOTO priority is higher than priority of Sca Exemption, when moto is `true` and sca_exemption is not null, then sca_exemption will be ignored for current transaction/request.
+MOTO priority is higher than priority of Sca Exemption, when moto is `true` and sca_exemption is not `null`, then sca_exemption will be ignored for current transaction/request.

 ## Recurring payments
 Currently supported 2 types of recurring payments: